New England Journal of Medicine July 16, 2015

 Effect of Sitagliptin on Cardiovascular Outcomes in Type 2 Diabetes

-Jennifer B. Green, M. Angelyn Bethel, Paul W. Armstrong, John B. Buse, et al. for the TECOS Study Group
+Jennifer B. Green, Angelyn M. Bethel, Paul W. Armstrong, et al.

 Bottom Line

-The TECOS trial demonstrated that the addition of sitagliptin to usual care in patients with type 2 diabetes and established cardiovascular disease did not increase the risk of major adverse cardiovascular events compared to placebo.
+In patients with type 2 diabetes and established cardiovascular disease, adding the DPP-4 inhibitor sitagliptin to usual care did not increase the risk of major adverse cardiovascular events or hospitalization for heart failure.

 Key Findings